NCAR/DART/guide/difference-between-type-and-quantity.rst

 and relates both of these TYPES to a single QUANTITY: QTY_U_WIND_COMPONENT.

-Thus TYPE and QUANTITY have a many to one relationship.
-This distinction enables you to evaluate observation platforms independently of one another.
+Thus TYPE and QUANTITY have a many-to-one relationship.
+This distinction enables you to assimilate or evaluate observation platforms independently of one another with a single observation sequence file; reducing the possibility of error.

 The forward observation operators are implemented based on observation QUANTITY.
 When requested, the model generates a QTY_U_WIND_COMPONENT, it